No. 34 Squadron RAF Regiment: Bosnia

-In 1997, the squadron deployed to Banja Luka as part of the IFOR mission in Bosnia.
+In 1997, the squadron deployed to Banja Luka as part of the Implementation Force (IFOR) mission in Bosnia-Herzegovina.
 The squadron undertook patrols under the MND (SW) region and were awarded the Wilkinson Sword of Peace for their efforts.

 Yugoslavia 1997–1999

 In January 1997, the squadron deployed for six months to the Former Republic of Yugoslavia in a security role but also assisted with humanitarian aid projects.
-With further tensions in Iraq, the squadron deployed in 1998 under Operation BOLTON to Ali Al Salem airbase in Kuwait located in close proximity to the Iraqi border.
+With further tensions in Iraq, the squadron deployed in 1998 under Operation BOLTON to Ali Al Salem Air Base in Kuwait located close to the Iraqi border.
 34 Squadron took the lead role in securing the base from ground attack, working closely with American and Kuwaiti security forces.
 Early 1999 saw an element of the squadron assisting the RAF Support Helicopter Force during Operation AGRICOLA in the Former Yugoslavian Republic of Macedonia.
 Squadron personnel were responsible for the protection of Puma helicopters in a forward operating base near the Kosovan border.
 By June 1999, an element of the squadron was deployed again to Macedonia to assist in the security of forward elements of KFOR – the Kosovo Stabilisation Force.